-You will also find some great deals on Booking.com.
+You will also find some fantastic deals on Booking.com.
 They have a section that includes their great deals.
 Some hotel rooms are discounted up to 50% off.
-That's a HUGE savings.
+That's a HUGE saving.

-I use them often during my travels as I find they have an amazing selection of hotels.
-On their site, you will find guest reviews, pictures, and other details for each of the hotels lists.
+I use them often during my travels as I find they have a fantastic selection of hotels.
+On their site, you will find guest reviews, pictures, and other details for each of the hotels listed.

 I also like their booking section, where you find out everything you want to know about the exact type of room you are booking.

 Click here to check out the deals on Booking.com for Napa Valley Hotels: Save on your Hotel with Booking.com, Planet Earth's #1 Accommodation Site.
 No booking fees ever!

 The absolute best place to stay in Calistoga (if budget is not an issue) is the Four Seasons Resort and Residences Napa Valley.
 This wonderful hotel is part of the Auberge Resort Collection.